JamesHertz/fs-navigation/README.md

 # FS-NAVEGATION
  I really like to use alias to move between my directory tree, but adding an alias isn't as comfortable as I wanted it to be.
 So I decided that would allow me to move between my directories fast and in a very confortable way.
-I also plan to add new functionatlities to what a simple alias can do.
+I also plan to add new functionalities to what a simple alias can do.

 ## TODO: